Opendigitalradio/ODR-AudioEnc/README.md

 Known Limitations
 -----------------
+The gain option for libVLC enables the VLC audio compressor with default settings.
+This has more impact than just changing the volume of the audio.

 *mot-encoder* encodes slides in a 10 second interval, which is not linked to the rate at which the encoder reads the PAD data.
 It also doesn't prioritise DLS transmission over Slides.